paul/handlebars.js/README.markdown

 Installing
 ----------
 Installing Handlebars is easy.
-Simply [download the package from GitHub](https://github.com/downloads/wycats/handlebars.js/handlebars.js) and add it to your web pages.
-You can also get a [debug version](https://github.com/downloads/wycats/handlebars.js/handlebars.debug.js) which helps newer browsers print out useful stack traces.
+Simply [download the package from GitHub](https://github.com/downloads/wycats/handlebars.js/handlebars-0.9.0.pre.3.js) and add it to your web pages.
+You can also get a debug version, which helps newer browsers print out useful stack traces, but downloading or cloning the source, and running `rake release` to generate `handlebars.debug.js` in `./dist`.

 Usage
 -----